 The risks of an attempted VBAC or TOLAC include the following:

-- While women who attempt TOLAC and VBAC have a low risk of uterine rupture, the risk of uterine rupture is higher with VBAC than with RCD.
-(See "Patient information: C-section (cesarean delivery) (Beyond the Basics)".)
+●While women who attempt TOLAC and VBAC have a low risk of uterine rupture, the risk of uterine rupture is higher with VBAC than with RCD.
+(See "Patient education: C-section (cesarean delivery) (Beyond the Basics)".)

 WHO SHOULD CONSIDER A TOLAC AND VBAC?

 ●Both the American College of Obstetricians and Gynecologists (ACOG) and the National Institutes of Health (NIH) suggest that a trial of labor after cesarean (TOLAC) to attempt a vaginal birth after cesarean (VBAC) is an acceptable option for a woman who has undergone one prior cesarean delivery with a low transverse uterine incision, assuming there are no other conditions that would normally require a cesarean delivery (as an example, placenta previa) [1,2].

 ●ACOG further suggests that a woman with two prior low transverse uterine incisions, or a woman with a twin pregnancy, or a woman who requires induction of labor may also be considered candidates for VBAC with appropriate counseling .

 ●TOLAC with anticipated VBAC should be attempted only in those facilities capable of performing emergency cesarean deliveries and, thus, those with an appropriate nursing staff, anesthesia team, operating room, and obstetrician or other surgeon immediately available in case an emergency cesarean delivery becomes necessary.